 This ‘noatmeal’ is a new fan favorite in our house.
 My kids love it, Chad asks for it just about every day, and I’ve been having a blast trying out all my different topping ideas!

 But today?
-Today I’m sharing my FAVORITE way to enjoy this keto noatmeal recipe!
+Today I’m sharing my FAVORITE way to enjoy this keto oatmeal recipe!

-Your noatmeal may look a little thinner than you’d like, but it does thicken a bit more after you take it off the heat.
+Adjust as needed: The low carb oatmeal may look thinner than you’d like, but it does thicken a bit more after you take it off the heat.
 You can always use more or less liquid to get the consistency that you prefer.
+All that’s left now is to add some toppings.
+I’ve got some good suggestions below!

-You can really dress up your noatmel anyway you would traditional oatmeal, but my favorite toppings are below!
+You can really dress up your keto oatmeal any way you would traditional oatmeal, but my favorite toppings are below!

 - Greek Yogurt